chengniedotcom/chengniedotcom.github.io/_pages/research.md

 # Journal Papers Under Review

+- Yang M, Ji Y, Mookerjee V, Nie C. Oblivious Quality Competition: Model and Evidence.
+Submitted for the 1st round review at _Management Science_

 - Meng J, Li H, Nie C, Zhang C. From Licensing Regulation to Impact: Home-Sharing Services, Crimes, and Long-Term Rental.
 Submitted for the 1st round review at _Information Systems Research_

-- Chen W, Nie C, Xie K, Li X. Dance with Algorithms: Impact of Algorithmic Buyers on Housing Affordability.
-Submitted for the 1st round review at _Management Science_

 - Nie C, Zheng Z (Eric), Sarkar S .
 Reputation Management Strategies in the Hotel Industry Before and After the Growth of the Sharing Economy.
 Revising for the 2nd round review at _MIS Quarterly_

 - Fang B, Nie C, Zheng Z (Eric).
 Does Blockchain Prevent Speculation?
 Evidence from an NFT Platform.
-Submitted for the 1st round review at _Journal of the Association for Information Systems_
+Revising for the 2nd round review at _Journal of the Association for Information Systems_

 # Work in Progress

-- Yang M, Ji Y, Mookerjee V, Nie C. Oblivious Quality Competition: Model and Evidence.
+- Chen W, Nie C, Xie K, Li X. Dance with Algorithms: Impact of Algorithmic Buyers on Housing Affordability.